ManageIQ/manageiq.org/source/blog/2016-09-05-last-week-in-manageiq-api-refactor-observables.html.md

 ## Fixed

 ### [Fix dev reload issues when Vmdb::Settings.reload! is called](https://github.com/ManageIQ/manageiq/pull/10988)
 [Jason Frey](https://github.com/Fryguy) and [Chris Arcand](https://github.com/chrisarcand) have been busy in fixing-the-fix-to-fix-the-fix-land - this time to fix some reload issues and test failures after the recent changes to Vmdb::Settings.
-First, we [skipped the failures](https://github.com/ManageIQ/manageiq/pull/10841), [actually skipped the failures](https://github.com/ManageIQ/manageiq/pull/10857), then [fixed the failures](https://github.com/ManageIQ/manageiq/pull/10886) aand the reload error in devel mode.
+First, we [skipped the failures](https://github.com/ManageIQ/manageiq/pull/10841), [actually skipped the failures](https://github.com/ManageIQ/manageiq/pull/10857), then [fixed the failures](https://github.com/ManageIQ/manageiq/pull/10886) and the reload error in devel mode.
 Developers everywhere, rejoice!

 ### [Check the request format before setting the redirection after the login page](https://github.com/ManageIQ/manageiq/pull/10702)
 [Yaacov Zamir](https://github.com/yaacov) has done a small but important fix to prevent an annoying routing error, when the user gets redirected to the login screen from a POST action.
 1 error less, `NaN` to go!

 ### [Force jasmine-core 2.4.1 instead of 2.5](https://github.com/ManageIQ/manageiq/pull/10898)
-Last week [jasmine 2.5](https://github.com/jasmine/jasmine) also came out, making all our javascript tests to fail because of a too optimistic version dependency.
+Last week [jasmine 2.5](https://github.com/jasmine/jasmine) also came out, making all our javascript tests fail because of an overly optimistic version constraint.
 Fixed shortly after by [yours truly](https://github.com/himdel), *cough* shameless plug *cough*.

 ### [Fix enabling of toolbar components if item is selected in automate explorer](https://github.com/ManageIQ/manageiq/pull/10827)
 [Karel Hála](https://github.com/karelhala) had recently [converted our toolbars to angular](https://github.com/ManageIQ/manageiq/pull/9753) and now he's fixing the odd places where that didn't quite work out, this time in Automate.
 Thanks for touching that :).